zakirhussain97/git-github-documentation/README.md

 - Pull updates frequently to avoid conflicts.
 - Follow the commit message rules and branching strategy.

-By following this guide, you'll be well on your way to mastering Git and GitHub at ChaiCode Cohort.
+By following this guide, you'll be well on your way to mastering Git and GitHub.
 Happy coding!
 ```